 Ultimate List of Things to Do in Atlanta with Kids

 Atlanta is a great destination for families, and if you’re reading this it’s likely you’ve got kids to entertain.
-Consider this your ultimate guide to fun.
+Here is your ultimate guide to fun.
 We’ve got something for everyone and every budget on this ultimate list of things to do with kids in Atlanta – from top attractions to the best playgrounds, unique experiences, must-see landmarks and cultural destinations.
-This list is for everyone from toddlers to teenagers and their caregivers.
+Scroll through the list which is divided into sections with things to do for every kid from toddlers to teenagers as well as for families.
 Get active, be entertained and, most of all, have fun.

 Unique Things to Do with Kids in Atlanta